 The GCSE course looks at a range of moral and ethical issues.
 Students examine how these issues are viewed by Muslims and Christians as well as by non-religious people.
 Some of the issues covered are marriage, crime, human rights and euthanasia.
 Students will look at these topics from the perspectives of Muslims and Christians.
+WHY should I choose this subject?

 It is a legal requirement that students participate in some form of Religious Education.
 Full course PoR will provide you with an extra qualification and allow you to learn about, discuss and evaluate a variety of ideas, both religious and non-religious.
 In the modern world it is important that you are able to understand different cultures and traditions and that you can evaluate the views and beliefs of others.
 The ethical topics covered in this course mean that it links closely with other subjects such as psychology, sociology, history, politics and law as well as science subjects.
 Religion has been a major factor in recent history, and it is increasingly important that people who are involved with the international community have an understanding of the religions and cultures among which they are working.
 PoR is both academically challenging and inspiring.
 It is taught by knowledgeable and passionate teachers who use a range of teaching methods.
+WHEN and HOW am I assessed?

 Students will have two exams at the end of Year 10.
 The marks for both papers will be added together to form an average, which will then be used to give an overall grade.
-These exams will be graded 1-9.
+These exams will be graded 9-1.
+WHICH subjects should I have an aptitude in?
 It would be useful to have ability in literacy based subjects such as English and history, but is more important that you are able to listen to and evaluate the views of others in a balanced way.
+WHERE could this subject take me in the future?
 PoR opens the door to an incredibly diverse range of courses and careers.
 The ethical nature of the course makes it ideal for people going on to study subjects such as law and medicine as well as some of the most academic degrees, such as PPE (Philosophy, Politics and Economics).
 In addition to this the fact that it gives students a deeper understanding of the two largest religions in the world would be extremely useful for those intending to enter careers that involve working with people from different backgrounds, such as social work, diplomacy, nursing or teaching.

-Mrs Barker, Head of Philosophy of Religion

-"PoR is a great subject as it helps you understand the diversity among humans."

-Ellie

-Science
+WHO do I need to speak to for more information?
+Mrs Barker, Head of Philosophy of Religion "I feel like PoR GCSE helps you understand cultures around you and the diversity of our world.
+After taking this GCSE I feel like I understand more about the way other religions live and some of the social issues in the world.
+My favourite topic was Crime and Punishment and the later themes as they linked to real life.
+Olivia "I enjoyed PoR in Year 10 because it helped me to explore different aspects of Christianity and Islam of which I was unaware.
+I enjoyed getting the chance to dig deeper into this subject and becoming more aware about the practices of these two religions."
+Gloria Science What is this subject about?